 Tardies

 Be on time.
 Getting to school on time is key to your child’s success – at school and in life.
 Our doors open at 7:30 A.M. each morning.
 Students must arrive between 7:30 A.M. and 8 A.M.
 Students arriving even 1 minute after 8 A.M. are marked tardy.
 If you know your student will be tardy, please call our School Operations Administrators.
+Please note, calling the office, does not excuse the tardy, but will give us an opportunity to inform the teacher.

 Early pickups, meaning picking your student up before 4:15 P.M.
 Mon, Tue, Thurs, and Fri and 1:30 P.M. on Wed is counted as a tardy.
 Please make appointments on Wednesday, when students have half days.